wazuh/wazuh-documentation/source/user-manual/ruleset/custom.rst

               mail: 'False'

-   To test your rules and decoders using ``wazuh-logtest``, it's enough to save the changes.
+   To test your rules and decoders using ``wazuh-logtest``, it's enough to save the changes made to the decoder and rule files.
 However, you need to restart the Wazuh manager to generate alerts based on these changes.

 #.
 Restart the Wazuh manager to load the updated rules and decoders: